 Architects typically gather a small group of trusted colleagues into their brainstorming sessions.
 They rarely invite coworkers who get too hung up on details, or who have not yet earned their respect.
 But, more likely, Architects simply go it alone.
 Their perfectionism and resolve usually mean they produce effective results and clean solutions.
 These successes give those with the Architect personality type both the time alone they need and the sense of victory they enjoy.

-Though they may be surprised to hear it, Architect personalities make natural leaders.
+Though they may be surprised to hear it, Architect personalities can make great leaders.
 Architects value innovation and effectiveness more than just about any other quality.
 They are happy to throw aside the chain of command in favor of effective workflow, recognizing that artificial respect for their authority isn’t necessarily going to bring about good results.
 Solutions are more important than positions to this type.
 Whatever works rules the day for these managers.